walahomar/ICS344-Project-242/PHASE1/AllSetup.md

 We used Metasploit's `scanner/ssh/ssh_login` module to perform a brute-force attack.

 ### 5. Launching Metasploit Console

+We launched the Metasploit Framework to initiate a brute-force SSH attack on the victim.

 ![Launch Metasploit](Imagess/Launch_msfconsole.png "Opening Metasploit console on Kali")
 ---

 ### 6. Searching for SSH Login Module

+We searched for the appropriate module to perform SSH brute-force attacks.

 ![Search SSH Module](Imagess/Search_msf.png "Searching for SSH login scanner module")
 ---

 ### 7. Setting SSH Brute-force Parameters

+We configured the attack parameters: target IP, username/password lists, and thread count.

 ![MSF Setting](Imagess/msf_setting.png "Setting RHOST, USER_FILE, PASS_FILE, and THREADS for SSH attack")
 ---

 ### 8. Successful SSH Login using Metasploit

+The attack successfully logged into the victim machine using the credentials vagrant:vagrant.

 ![Success Login Metasploit](Imagess/msf_success_login.png "Metasploit successfully finds valid credentials")
 ---

 ### 9. Active Session Opened

+This confirms the opening of an interactive SSH session on the victim machine.

 ![MSF Session](Imagess/msf_session.png "Metasploit session opened after successful brute-force")
 ---

 ## Step 3: Implement a Custom Script

-We also wrote a Python script using the `paramiko` library to perform the attack.
+A Python script using the paramiko library was written and executed to perform a brute-force attack.
+The script identified valid credentials.

 ### 10. Custom Python Script Brute-force